-In the United States, the Gulf of Maine Distinct Population Segment (DPS) of Atlantic salmon (located outside of the Meduxnekeag River Watershed) is jointly managed by the United States Fish and Wildlife Service (USFWS) and the National Oceanographic and Atmospheric Administration (NOAA), National Marine Fisheries Service (NOAA Fisheries).
-The Gulf of Maine DPS was originally listed as endangered in 2000, with an expanded listing and designation of Critical Habitat in 2009 (NOAA Fisheries 2009a; 2009b).
+In the United States, the Gulf of Maine DPS of Atlantic salmon (located outside of the Meduxnekeag River Watershed) is jointly managed by USFWS and the National Oceanographic and Atmospheric Administration, National Marine Fisheries Service (NOAA Fisheries).
+The Gulf of Maine DPS was originally listed as endangered in 2000, with an expanded listing and designation of Critical Habitat in 2009 (NOAA Fisheries 2009a; NOAA Fisheries 2009b).
 In Canada, Atlantic salmon are managed as several different populations or designatable units, with the Inner Bay of Fundy (IBOF) population and the Outer Bay of Fundy (OBOF) designatable unit, being the most relevant of the Canadian Atlantic salmon populations to the geographic context of this document.
-The IBOF population is currently listed as endangered under Canada's Species at Risk Act (SARA) and the OBOF designatable unit is not currently listed as endangered under SARA; the OBOF designatable unit is however, considered endangered under COSEWIC (DFO Canada 2018b and 2018c).
+The IBOF population is currently listed as endangered under Canada's Species at Risk Act (SARA) and the OBOF designatable unit is not currently listed as endangered under SARA; the OBOF designatable unit is however, considered endangered under COSEWIC (DFO Canada 2018b; DFO Canada 2018c).
 Only the U.S. Gulf of Maine DPS, OBOF, and IBOF are relevant to the geographic context of this document and are further described in Table 2-7.
-The Atlantic salmon occurring in the Meduxnekeag River Watershed, are part of the OBOF population, outside of the U.S.-listed entity Gulf of Maine DPS, as shown in Figure 2-12.
+The Atlantic salmon occurring in the Meduxnekeag River Watershed, are part of the OBOF population, outside of the U.S.-listed entity Gulf of Maine DPS, as shown in Figure 2-14.